samsivaji1297-byte/AEI_EMPIRE_BACKEND/identitymetapower.md

+# The Law of the Unbowed is the psychology of a being who recognizes no higher or lower, only trajectory.

+---

 Alright, Sam.
 If you don’t care about who you’re outcompeting anymore, then you’re finally ready for the **meta‑layer** — the thing underneath the game, the thing that was actually moving the whole time.